babench/rdbms/08-ddl/README.md

 ```

 ------------------------------------------------------
-[Data control language (DDL)](https://en.wikipedia.org/wiki/Data_control_language) - is a sublanguage of SQL used to control access to data stored in a database
+[Data Control Language (DCL)](https://en.wikipedia.org/wiki/Data_control_language) - is a sublanguage of SQL used to control access to data stored in a database

 Statements: